+All full-time employees who are not required to work the holiday shall receive holiday pay at the employee's regular daily rate for the employee's regularly schedule hours for all Massachusetts Legal Holidays as amended from time to time, plus after Thanksgiving.
 Whenever one of these holidays falls on a Saturday, the holiday will be observed on the preceding Friday.
 If a holiday falls on a Sunday, the holiday will be observed on the following Monday.
 In cases where a qualifying employee is required to work on a holiday that falls within his/her normal work week, that employee will be granted, with the approval of the department head, a compensatory day off equal to 1.5 times the hours worked.
 In accordance with the Fair Labor Standards Act, compensatory time must be taken in the same pay period.
 If it is not possible for the compensatory day to be taken during that time period, time-and-a-half will be paid for the hours worked in addition to the holiday pay.
+(Amended June 3, 2022)

-Section 15.
+Section 13.
 Personal Days with Pay

-All full-time employees and part-time employees with benefits shall receive two (2) personal days per year.
+All full-time employees and shall receive two (2) personal days per year.
 A personal day is equal to the number of hours an employee would be regularly scheduled to work on the day requested.
 The employee must request the personal day from his/her supervisor at least 48 hours in advance.
 Personal days must be used in the year they are granted and pay will not be granted in lieu of unused personal days.

-Section 16.
+Section 14.
 Vacations with Pay

-Annual vacation with pay will be granted to all full-time employees and part-time employees with benefits.
+Annual vacation with pay will be granted to all full-time employees.
 Paid vacation time is equal to the number of hours an employee would be regularly scheduled to work during the week or day requested.
 Following the completion of one year of service, vacations will be calculated on July 1 of each year in the following manner:

 More than one year of service 1 week

 Two to four years of service 2 weeks

 Five to nine years of service 3 weeks

 Ten to nineteen years of service 4 weeks

 Twenty or more years of service 5 weeks

-Vacation days must be used in the year they are granted or they will be forfeited unless otherwise voted by the Board of Selectmen.
+Vacation days must be used in the year they are granted, or they will be forfeited unless otherwise voted by the Select Board.
 Pay will not be given in lieu of vacation days.
 When a holiday falls within an employee's vacation week, the holiday is charged as a holiday and not as a vacation day.
-Requests for vacation leave of 5 or more work days must be approved at least a week in advance by the department head.
+Requests for vacation leave of 5 or more workdays must be approved at least a week in advance by the department head.
 In cases where more than one employee from a department requests vacation leave, seniority will prevail.
 All requests for vacation time are subject to approval in advance by the department head.
-(Amended 11/1998)(Amended 6/2009)
+(Amended 11/1998) (Amended 6/2009)

-Section 17.
+Section 15.
 Leave of Absence